GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

     # which in this case are "longitude,latitude".
 The "sat.xyg" data were
     # obtained by a satellite and the sequence of points lies almost along
     # a great circle.
 The "ship.xyg" data were obtained by a ship which
-    # tried to follow the satellite’s path but deviated from it in places.
+    # tried to follow the satellite's path but deviated from it in places.
     # Thus the two data sets are not measured at the same of points,
     # and we use various GMT tools to facilitate their comparison.
     # The main illustration (example_03.ps) are accompanied with 5 support